sarbjitchoong/airbnb_montreal_sql/README.md

 ## 💯 Accommodations with top rated review scores
 These are top 5 listings with review scores of 5.
 <img src="./assets/third.png" style="max-width: 540px"/>

+## 🌟 Other queries are also available for the following questions:
+<br> 1.
+Top responders - host name and host url that respond within an hour.
+<br> 2.
+All price ranges in Montreal
+<br> 3.
+List of all property types in the listing